Bouncing on a trampoline doesn’t just provide hours of entertainment for children. They also can provide effective trampoline exercise for adults.

 Lift your right leg up into the air behind you, while keeping the rest of your body firm and stationary.

-Slowly lower the leg back down into and hover your knee just above the mat. complete the rest of the set.
+Slowly lower the leg back down and hover your knee just above the mat. complete the rest of the set.

 LIVESTRONG.COM – www.livestrong.com